President George W. Bush with the nominees

-The Kennedy Center Honors is an annual honor given to artists for their lifetime of contributions to American culture.
-The award is presented annually since 1978 at the Kennedy Center Opera House in Washington, D.C.
-On December 04, 2005, Tony Bennett, Suzanne Farrell, Julie Harris, Robert Redford and Tina Turner were awarded by the President of the United States, George W. Bush.
+The Kennedy Center Honors are annual honors given to artists for their lifetime of contributions to American culture.
+The award is presented annually since 1978 at the Kennedy Center Opera House in Washington.
+In 2005, Tony Bennett, Suzanne Farrell, Julie Harris, Robert Redford and Tina Turner were awarded by the President of the United States, George W. Bush.